Sunrise-AI-Tech/ECML2022-TriggerDetectionForTheSPHENIXExperimentViaBipartiteGraphNetworksWithSetTransformer/README.md

  - `pooling_ratio`: Specifies the Sagpool pooling ratio.
  - `dropout_ratio`: Specifies the dropout ratio used in dropout layers in the model.

+# Contact Information
+For questions, or to request the full dataset, please contact `yu.sun@sunriseaitech.com`